Skip to content

 git pull origin $FORGE_SITE_BRANCH

-$FORGE_COMPOSER install --no-interaction --prefer-dist --optimize-autoloader --no-dev
+$FORGE_COMPOSER install --no-dev --no-interaction --prefer-dist --optimize-autoloader

 if [[ -f .nvmrc ]]; then

-. ~/.nvm/nvm.sh
+source ~/.nvm/nvm.sh

-# compile the assets
+# Install and compile

 npm run build